 After the first Earth Day in 1970, within 3 years Congress passed the Clean Air and Water Act and the Endangered Species Act.
 Part of John's vision is that Take-Back-Your-Time Day will start to generate similar momentum for societal awareness and change.
 Shifting the vision to one more sane and sustainable requires calling attention to how we're currently looking in the rear view mirror as we try to drive forward into the future, compelled by the circumstances of life-as-usual rather than by how the future could be.
 The movement has caught on in major cities in and US and Canada and in places small and removed, such as Bement, IL and Kotzebue, AK.
 Visit www.timeday.org for details.

 In conjunction with the movement, another piece to report--this one more fun than anything else.
 At one of our organizational meetings, John De Graaf commented offhandedly, "You know, there should be a song for the movement--something that starts "Take me out of the workplace."
-Eventually that evening it dawned on me that I could have a try at writing it.
 Check "THE REAL LIFE GAME--An Anthem for Overworked (North) America".